 Spring - Mid February to Late April

 This is generally the hottest time of year.
 May and June can be brutal.
 Things quiet down.
-One plus is the night, yes one night, that the "Queen of the Night" Night Blooming Cereus blooms.
+One great thing about this, is the one night, that the native "Queen of the Night" Night Blooming Cereus blooms.
+Magnificent.
 Expect temperatures above 100° F most days.
-If you haven't got tomatoes by now, go to the store, you will wait until September - October to get started again.
-With two short growing seasons, the big ones are a challenge to grow.
+If you haven't got tomatoes by now, go to the store, you will wait until late September - October to get started again.
+With two short growing seasons, the big tomatoes are a challenge to grow.
 Visit the Mission Garden for a tour.
-They are open Saturdays from 8-noon.
+They are open Wednesday - Saturdays from 8-noon.

 Wet Summer (Monsoon) July - September